25 interesting facts about Mali

 Interesting facts about Mali

 1. Mali is a landlocked country in West Africa.
 A landlocked country is completely enclosed by land with no access to the open sea.
-Currently, there are 45 landlocked countries and five partially recognised states in the world.

 2. The discovery of rock art in the Sahara suggests that Mali has been inhabited since 10,000 BC when the Sahara was fertile and rich in wildlife.